 Conference on Cuban and Cuban-American Studies

-Every two years, FIU's Cuban Research Institute (CRI) organizes a conference on Cuban and Cuban-American studies.
+Every two years, FIU's Cuban Research Institute (CRI) organizes an academic conference on Cuban and Cuban-American studies.
 Held since 1997, this meeting has become the largest international gathering of scholars specializing in Cuba and its diaspora.
-To see the call for panels and papers for the Twelfth Conference, click here.

-CRI hosted its Eleventh Conference on Cuban and Cuban-American studies on February 23–25, 2017.
-This year's meeting was dedicated to the distinguished music collector, researcher, and author Cristóbal Díaz-Ayala, in recognition of his numerous contributions to the preservation, study, and promotion of Cuban music.
+CRI hosted its Twelfth Conference on Cuban and Cuban-American studies on February 14–15, 2019.
+This year's meeting was dedicated to the distinguished collector and independent scholar Emilio Cueto, in recognition of his numerous contributions to the preservation, study, and promotion of Cuban history and culture.

-The program consisted of 41 panel sessions over three days, and featured experts in many disciplines of the social sciences and the humanities, particularly in literary criticism, history, political science, economics, music, and the arts.
-More than 250 participants came from universities throughout the United States and other countries such as Cuba, Puerto Rico, Canada, Mexico, and Chile, as well as from others as far afield as Spain, France, Finland, and Poland.
+The program consisted of 37 panel sessions over two days, and featured experts in many disciplines, including literary criticism, history, political science, economics, music, the arts, law, and biology.
+More than 280 participants came from throughout the United States and other countries such as Cuba, Puerto Rico, Chile, Uruguay, Brazil, Spain, Germany, and Israel.

-The conference was cosponsored by FIU's Kimberly Green Latin American and Caribbean Center.
+The conference was cosponsored by FIU's Kimberly Green Latin American and Caribbean Center and CasaCuba.

-To view the program of the Eleventh Conference, please click here.
+To view the program of the Twelfth Conference, please click here.